diabetes-research/help-desk-non-phi/README.md

 Welcome to the Diabetes Research Hub Help Desk.
 This repository is dedicated to managing and resolving user issues using **GitHub Discussions** and **GitHub Issues** as the backend for tracking and organizing tasks.

-<mark>NOTE: When asking for assistance please do not include any _Protected Health Information_ (PHI).</mark> and Medical Record Numbers that do not expose patient identity are _not_ considered **PHI** so MRNs may be shared if they do not contain patient identity.
+<mark>NOTE: When asking for assistance please do not include any _Protected Health Information_ (PHI).</mark> Medical Record Numbers that do not expose patient identity are _not_ considered **PHI** so MRNs may be shared if they do not contain patient identity.

 The Diabetes Research Hub application provides a comprehensive system for displaying research strudies and handling support requests, ensuring that user problems are addressed efficiently and effectively.